d-bl/GroundForge/docs/help/Whiting-Index.md

 =============

 Multiple online archives published a digitised version of '_A Lace Guide for Makers and Collectors_' by Gertrude Whiting, which dates from 1920.
+The MET in new York has the [original sampler].

 *Jo Edkins* went through the trouble to cut-and-paste thumbnails and pages.
 She republished an [index] of the grounds in a web-friendly way with her own annotations.